-The Center for American Women and Politics (CAWP), a unit of the Eagleton Institute of Politics at Rutgers University-New Brunswick, is nationally recognized as the leading source of scholarly research and current data about American women's political participation.
-Its mission is to promote greater knowledge and understanding about women's participation in politics and government and to enhance women's influence and leadership in public life.
+The Center for American Women and Politics (CAWP), a unit of the Eagleton Institute of Politics at Rutgers, The State University of New Jersey, is nationally recognized as the leading source of scholarly research and current data about women's political participation in the United States.
+Its mission is to promote greater knowledge and understanding about the role of women in American politics, enhance women's influence in public life, and expand the diversity of women in politics and government.

-CAWP's education and outreach programs translate research findings into action, addressing women's under-representation in political leadership with effective, imaginative programs serving a variety of audiences.
+CAWP's education and outreach programs translate research findings into action, addressing women's under-representation in political leadership with effective, intersectional, and imaginative programs serving a variety of audiences.
+As the world has watched Americans considering female candidates for the nation's highest offices, CAWP's five decades of analyzing and interpreting women's participation in American politics have provided a foundation and context for the discussion.

 For more information about the Center for American Women and Politics visit our website www.CAWP.rutgers.edu.

-NEW LeadershipTM (National Education for Women's Leadership)
+NEW Leadership® (National Education for Women's Leadership)

-NEW LeadershipTM is CAWP's national initiative to educate and empower the next generation of women leaders.
+NEW Leadership is CAWP's national initiative to educate and empower the next generation of women leaders.
 This six-day residential program teaches college women the value of civic engagement and helps them develop the skills to become more involved in their campuses and communities.
-NEW LeadershipTM inspires students to see themselves as empowered leaders who can effectively participate in politics and public policy.
-What better time than now, with all this attention, to bring programs like this to college women in every state?
+NEW Leadership inspires students to see themselves as empowered leaders who can effectively participate in politics and public policy.
+What better time than now, with all this attention to women's political representation, to bring programs like this to college women in every state?